Logiqx/gps-details/docs/devices/garmin/repeats/README.md

 It has been suggested that the extreme number of repeated values in the first example may have been due to the way the watch is being worn, next to a rolled up sleeve.

-This document describes some land-based testing in an attempt to ascertain whether degraded signals may be the underlying cause, or whether they are related in some way.
+This document describes some land-based testing in an attempt to ascertain whether degraded signals may be the underlying cause, or whether they are unrelated.